NizampatnamSai/npm-nsaicomponents/README.md

 # nsaicomponents

-🌟 A customizable and lightweight component library for **React**, featuring loaders, buttons, modals, and backdrop overlays.
+🌟 A customizable and lightweight component library for **React**, featuring loaders, buttons, modals, and backdrop overlays & Dialogs.

 ---